UtRaj/ZapTalk/README.md

 🔹 Backend: http://localhost:8000

-To get your Google ClientID for authentication, go to the [credential Page ](https://console.cloud.google.com/apis/credentials) (if you are new, then [create a new project first](https://console.cloud.google.com/projectcreate) and follow the following steps;

-- Click Create credentials > OAuth client ID.
-- Select the Web application type.
-- Name your OAuth client and click Create
-- Remember to provide your domain and redirect URL so that Google identifies the origin domain to which it can display the consent screen.
-In development, that is going to be `http://localhost:3000` and `http://localhost:3000/login`
-- Copy the Client ID and assign it to the variable `REACT_APP_GOOGLE_CLIENT_ID` in your .env file

 # 🔑 Setting Up Google Authentication (Client ID)

 To enable Google Sign-In for your real-time chat application, follow these steps: